hasura/ndc-open-api-lambda/README.md

 ddn connector introspect --connector my_subgraph/connector/my_openapi/connector.yaml
 ```

-This will introspect your OpenAPI document and create an `api.ts` file, `functions.ts` file and other supporting files required to run the Typescript project.
+This will introspect your OpenAPI document and create an `api.ts` file, a `functions.ts` file and other supporting files required to run the Typescript project.

 - The `api.ts` file contains the Data Types and API calls from the OpenAPI document
 - The `functions.ts` file contains functions that wrap API calls.
 You can modify this `functions.ts` file to introduce business logic if you want to.
 See [Saving User Changes](#saving-user-changes) if you want to preserve your changes in this file when you introspect the OpenAPI document again.